Joshua-Conde/Bible-Word-Frequencies/README.md

 This project analyzes word frequencies in the King James Version of the Bible, specifically comparing word frequencies between the Old and New Testaments.

 ## Dependencies
+- matplotlib
+- nltk
+- numpy
 - pandas
-- matplotlib
 - seaborn
-- numpy
+- streamlit
 - wordcloud
-- nltk

 ## Contents
 - `bible-word-frequencies.ipynb`: Jupyter notebook containing the project.